 Are we measuring the stuff that really matters or focussing too much on hard data that neglects the human element of development?
-Former FA Talent Identification Manager and now Head of Talent and Peformance at UK Sport, Nick Levett discusses the impact of Sports Science.
+Former FA Talent Identification Manager & now Head of Talent & Performance at UK Sport, Nick Levett discusses the impact of sports science.

 So I was having a trip round a Professional Sporting Academy, being given the behind-the-scenes tour by the Academy Manager.
 We walked through the indoor area into the next room to “where the sports scientists live” I was told.
 And that’s what they do, in nearly every sport, sit behind their laptops where they can produce lots of data from all the testing they do.